top of page

 It was at this point in time, in the late 1890s and early years of the 1900s, that a large number of Yaqui people began traveling north to settle in the United States.
 Some Yaquis chose to relocate near Tucson and Phoenix, Arizona, while others travelled into parts of Texas, including the El Paso and Lubbock areas, where groups of Yaquis had settled years earlier.
 Still others were recruited for employment on mule trains to California where work in the Gold Rush was abundant.
 Jose Maria Bonifacio Leyba Perez Cajeme came to California with his father to mine for gold, but would later return to Sonora to assist Yaqui resistance against Mexican President Porfirio Diaz’s ramped up campaign of “extermination and deportation” of Yaqui Indians.
 To this day, places in California’s Anza Borrego Desert named “Yaqui Pass”, “Yaqui Trail” and “Yaqui Well” memorialize this history and presence of Yaqui people in the area.

-The Yaquis of Southern California acknowledge with deepest gratitude and respect, the original tribes that provided sanctuary and support to Yaqui people as they were being persecuted, enslaved and deported by the Mexican government during the presidency of Porfirio Diaz.
+The Yoemem Kombicha Californiapo acknowledge with deepest gratitude and respect, the original tribes that provided sanctuary and support to Yaqui people as they were being persecuted, enslaved and deported by the Mexican government during the presidency of Porfirio Diaz.
 Chiokoe uttesiavu to the Ipai/Lipai/Tipai (Kumeyaay), Payomkawichum, Cahuilla, Cupeño and Kwatsan nations.

 Read more